 Visualizing the Virus received a Special Mention Award from the Arts in Health International Foundation (AIHIF) in April 2021.

-If you would like to participate by collaborating and/or contributing to the project, we would love to hear from you.
-Follow the project on Twitter, Instagram and sign up to receive its monthly newsletter.
+Get in touch with the project team if you would like to participate by collaborating and/or contributing to the project.
+To keep up to date, follow the project on Twitter, Instagram and sign up to receive its monthly newsletter.

 * DARIAH Theme is an annual thematic priority set by the Board of Directors of DARIAH-EU.
 The aim is to stimulate activities and events related to an important topic of research in the digitally enabled arts and humanities by issuing a call for funding.